nditech/hosting_civicrm/README.txt

 Hosting CiviCRM
 ===============

+This is the front-end Aegir module to manage CiviCRM in Aegir.
+It manages the CiviCRM crons (using the hosting_civicrm_cron submodule) and the CiviCRM API site key.

 Built with Aegir up [1] by Ergon Logic Enterprises [2] for use with CiviCRM [3] and Provision CiviCRM [4] on the Aegir Hosting System [5].